zng-ui/zng/TODO/_current.md

-* Merge.

-* Container like widgets should pass thought inlining.
-    - The `link!` widget does not inline/wrap because inlining is disabled for due to not getting configured by the widget.
-    - In markdown we use `link! { child = text!(..) }` to implement hyper-links, those should wrap.

 * Implement `lazy` placeholder helper for panels.
     - `stack`: TODO, this is the one that will be most used, in lists. maybe support variation of item sizes for this one.